-- (a) 'pay' means the ordinary basic or minimum wage or salary and any other consideration, whether in cash or in kind which the worker receives directly or indirectly ('complementary or variable components'), in respect of his/her employment from his/her employer; - (b) 'pay level' means gross annual pay[...] and the corresponding gross hourly pay; - (c) 'pay gap' means the difference of average pay levels between female and male workers of the employer, expressed as percentage of the average pay level of male workers; - (d) 'median pay level' means the pay of the worker that would have half of the workers earn more and half less than they do; - (e) 'median pay gap' means the difference between the median pay level of female and median pay level of male workers expressed as percentage of the median pay level of male workers; - (f) 'quartile pay band' means each of four equal groups of workers into which they are divided according to their pay levels from the lowest to the highest; - (g) 'category of workers' means workers performing the same work or work of equal value grouped by the workers' employer or otherwise based on objective, gender-neutral criteria [...] as specified in regard to the employer concerned in accordance with national law, collective agreements and/or practice;
+- (a) 'pay' means the ordinary basic or minimum wage or salary and any other consideration, whether in cash or in kind which the worker receives directly or indirectly ('complementary or variable components'), in respect of his/her employment from his/her employer; - (b) 'pay level' means gross annual pay and the corresponding gross hourly pay; - (c) 'pay gap' means the difference of average pay levels between female and male workers of the employer, expressed as percentage of the average pay level of male workers; - (d) 'median pay level' means the pay of the worker that would have half of the workers earn more and half less than they do; - (e) 'median pay gap' means the difference between the median pay level of female and median pay level of male workers expressed as percentage of the median pay level of male workers; - (f) 'quartile pay band' means each of four equal groups of workers into which they are divided according to their pay levels from the lowest to the highest; - (g) 'category of workers' means workers performing the same work or work of equal value grouped by the workers' employer or otherwise based on objective, gender-neutral criteria [...] as specified in regard to the employer concerned in accordance with national law, collective agreements and/or practice; - (h) 'direct discrimination' means the situation where one person is treated less favourably on grounds of sex than another person is, has been or would be treated in a comparable situation;

-- (h) 'direct discrimination' means the situation where one person is treated less favourably on grounds of sex than another person is, has been or would be treated in a comparable situation; - (i) 'indirect discrimination' means the situation where an apparently neutral provision, criterion or practice would put persons of one sex at a particular disadvantage compared with persons of the other sex, unless that provision, criterion or practice is objectively justified by a legitimate aim, and the means of achieving that aim are appropriate and necessary; - (j) 'equality body' means the body or bodies designated pursuant to Article 20 of Directive 2006/54/EC, for the promotion, analysis, monitoring and support of equal treatment of all persons without discrimination on grounds of sex; - (k) '[...] control body' means the [...] body or bodies responsible [...], in accordance with national law and/or practice, for control and/or inspection functions [...] in regard to matters of equal pay.
-Where applicable, social partners may carry out these functions; - (l)(new) 'workers' representatives' means [...] the workers' representative in accordance with national law and/or practice;

-(m)(new) 'micro enterprise' means an enterprise which employs fewer than 10 persons; (n)(new) 'small enterprises' means an enterprise which employs fewer than 50 persons;
+- (i) 'indirect discrimination' means the situation where an apparently neutral provision, criterion or practice would put persons of one sex at a particular disadvantage compared with persons of the other sex, unless that provision, criterion or practice is objectively justified by a legitimate aim, and the means of achieving that aim are appropriate and necessary; - (j) 'equality body' means the body or bodies designated pursuant to Article 20 of Directive 2006/54/EC, for the promotion, analysis, monitoring and support of equal treatment of all persons without discrimination on grounds of sex; - (k) '[...] control body' means the [...] body or bodies responsible [...], in accordance with national law and/or practice, for control and/or inspection functions [...] in regard to matters of equal pay.
+Where applicable, social partners may carry out these functions; - (l)(new) 'workers' representatives' means the workers' representative in accordance with national law and/or practice; - (m)(new) 'micro enterprise' means an enterprise which employs fewer than 10 persons; - (n)(new) 'small enterprise' means an enterprise which employs at least 10 and fewer than 50 persons; - (o)(new) 'medium enterprise' means an enterprise which employs at least 50 and fewer than 250 persons.